 For example, letting the GPS run continuously in the background will speed up the retrieval of yardages but put much more strain on the battery.

 Screen brightness will also have a major impact on how fast the battery drains.
-The problem is that because golf is played outdoors, the sunlight will necessitate a higher screen brightness in order for the screen to be readable, and this, in turn, will drain the battery more quickly.
+Because golf is played outdoors, the sunlight will necessitate a higher screen brightness in order for the screen to be readable, and this, in turn, will drain the battery more quickly.

 Each golf GPS app may have different strategies for stretching out battery life during rounds, which can typically be viewed in the help documentation.
 At the very least, your device should last on a full charge for one 18-hole round.

-Having said that, if battery drain is particularly important to you and you want to get as much use as possible without having to recharge, you should consider golf GPS apps specifically advertised as being optimized for battery life such as SwingU and Golf Pad.
+Having said that, if battery drain is particularly important to you and you want to get as much use as possible without having to recharge, you should consider golf GPS apps specifically advertised as being optimized for battery life.
 Also take note of any user reviews that comment on battery drain.

 4. UI & Aesthetic